The following abstract is based on the works of Rolf Aubert de la Rüe (1947-2008) "Die Familie Aubert de la Rüe von Genf", Feldmeilen, 2008.

 The uninterrupted and unambiguous succession of the family de la Rüe from Lessines, Walloon Flanders can be traced back to Symond de la Rüe born in 1530.
 Gaspard de la Rüe fled due to religious persecution and was naturalized in Geneva in 1579.
 The meaning of the name is ambigous as it originates from a french speaking part and contains french elements (de la) but also flemish elements (dieresis over the u).

-Through 6 marriages in the 18th and 19th century related to the family Aubert de la Rüe.
-The last links being Elisabeth Heath and Anne-Camilla Heat, 5 generations prior to the author.
+Through six marriages in the 18th and 19th century related to the family Aubert de la Rüe.
+The last links being Elisabeth Heath and Anne-Camilla Heat, five generations prior to the Patrick Aubert de la Rüe.

-The genealogy of the family de Vesc is of great importance since Jaques II Aubert (1677-1743) great-grandson of Jehanne de Vesc was.
-The family was a were knights in the Dauphiné.
+The genealogy of the family de Vesc is of great importance since Jaques II Aubert (1677-1743) was the great-grandson of Jehanne de Vesc, knight in the Dauphiné.